microsoft/Azure-Analytics-and-AI-Engagement/Manufacturing/Readme-shell.md

 > **Note**: You may be prompted to choose a subscription after the above mentioned step in case you have multiple subscriptions associated with your account.

-12. You will now be prompted to enter the resource group name in the Azure Cloud Shell window.
+16. You will now be prompted to enter the resource group name in the Azure Cloud Shell window.
 Enter the name of the resource group that you created in [Task 1](#task-1-create-a-resource-group-in-azure) above (Synapse-WWI-Lab).

      ![Enter the resource group name](media/RG-Name-Screen10.png)

-13. You will be asked for Security code once again, as was in Step #6 above.
-Please follow the same procedure as done in Step #6.
+17. You will be asked for Security code once again, as was in Step #6 to #8 above.
+Please follow the same procedure as done in Step #6 to #8.

      ![Authentication link and device code](media/Device-Authentication-Screen7b.png)

      ![New browser window to provide the authentication code](media/Enter-Device-Code-Screen7.png)

-14. Once again, **select** the same user to authenticate which you used for signing in to the Azure Portal in [Task 1](#task-1-create-a-resource-group-in-azure).
+18. Once again, **select** the same user to authenticate which you used for signing in to the Azure Portal in [Task 1](#task-1-create-a-resource-group-in-azure).

      ![Select the user account which you want to authenticate.](media/pick-account-to-login.png)

-15. **Close** the browser tab once you see the below message window and go back to your Azure Cloud Shell execution window.
+19. **Close** the browser tab once you see the below message window and go back to your Azure Cloud Shell execution window.

      ![Authentication done.](media/authentication-done.png)

  > **Note**: Make sure to provide the device code before it expires and let the script run till completion.

- 16. **Wait** for the script execution to complete.
+20. **Wait** for the script execution to complete.
 You will see a similar screen as shown below:

      ![Script execution finished.](media/script-completion.png)